cfw-guide/dsi.cfw.guide/_pages/en_US/installing-unlaunch.md

 - The latest release of [Unlaunch](https://problemkaputt.de/unlaunch.zip){:target="_blank"}
 - The latest release of [GodMode9i](https://github.com/RocketRobz/GodMode9i/releases){:target="_blank"}
 - The latest release of [dumpTool](https://github.com/zoogie/dumpTool/releases){:target="_blank"}
-- The latest release of Memory Pit, depending on your DSi firmware version and region
+- The latest release of Memory Pit, depending on your DSi firmware, version and region.
   - [for DSi firmware versions 1.0 - 1.3   (USA, EUR, AUS, JPN)](https://github.com/emiyl/dsi.cfw.guide/raw/master/assets/files/memory_pit/256/pit.bin){:target="_blank"}
   - [for DSi firmware versions 1.4 - 1.4.5 (USA, EUR, AUS, JPN)](https://github.com/emiyl/dsi.cfw.guide/raw/master/assets/files/memory_pit/768_1024/pit.bin){:target="_blank"}
   - [for DSi firmware versions 1.0 - 1.4.6 (KOR, CHN)](https://github.com/emiyl/dsi.cfw.guide/raw/master/assets/files/memory_pit/256/pit.bin){:target="_blank"}

 ## Preparing your SD card

-- Copy `dumpTool.nds` to your SD card
+- Copy `dumpTool.nds` anywhere on your SD card.
-- Copy `GodMode9i.nds` to the root of your SD card as `BOOT.NDS`
+- Copy `GodMode9i.nds` to the root of your SD card as `BOOT.NDS`.
-- Copy Memory Pit (`pit.bin`) to the `private/ds/app/484E494A` folder on your SD card
+- Copy Memory Pit (`pit.bin`) to the `private/ds/app/484E494A` folder on your SD card.
+   - Create it if it doesn't exist.
-- Copy `UNLAUNCH.DSI` to your SD card
+- Copy `UNLAUNCH.DSI` anywhere your SD card.

 ## Launching the exploit

-1. Open the DSi Camera application
+1. Open the DSi Camera application.
-2. Select `SD Card` at the top right
+2. Select `SD Card` at the top right.
-3. Tap `Album`
+3. Tap `Album`.

 If Memory Pit worked successfully, you should be in GodMode9i, a homebrew that allows you to manage your SD card.
 Even though it displays retail `.nds` files, those require a loader (like nds-bootstrap) to launch them.